 These Flowerhorns are considered lucky and are one of the very few luohan-based Flowerhorns left in existence.
 They come in a large range of colors, most are similar to the Golden Based in colors, though they can have blue and gold pearling over a red or gold body.

 These tend to have the black line of flowers down the middle of their bodies and commonly have red eyes that protrude more than those of the Kamfa.

 Since they are one of the last luohan Flowerhorns, they are extremely rare and command one of the highest price tags of any specialized Flowerhorn strain.

 Red Ingot Flowerhorn/ King Kong Parrot

 Depending on the body shape of this fish, they are typically labeled as either Flowerhorns or specialized Blood Parrots.

-Flowerhorns are based off the Blood Parrot fish, but after almost 30 years of blending the Flowerhorns with dozens cichlid species, they are far from the beginning luohans.
+Flowerhorns are based on the Blood Parrot fish, but after almost 30 years of blending the Flowerhorns with dozens of cichlid species, they are far from the beginning luohans.